-The use of an antenna in terrible reception regions to make your mobile internet or mobile broadband work is a good concept. but will using an antenna in a place wherein you have already got reception make a substantial distinction for your net speeds if you've already were given fair receptio...
+Using an antenna in terrible reception regions to make your mobile internet or mobile broadband work is a good concept.
+But will using an antenna in a place wherein you have already got reception make a substantial distinction for your net speeds if you've already were given fair reception?

 I took the Sierra wireless Hotspot that Telstra sells because of the last 4G wireless up to the Kickstart Media conference on the Sunshine coast currently.

 It is an area that, according to Telstra's coverage maps, should be covered in fast, comforting 4G coverage, but as we've seen typically before.